Clinical Education | DPT Internships

 Pacific uses Acadaware to manage our internships.
 Here, students are able to browse all affiliated sites or to narrow their search by location, care classification, or internship number.
-Students also complete a profile through Acadaware to briefly describe themselves, their prior experiences,, and their goals for upcoming internships.
+Through Acadaware, students also complete a profile to briefly describe themselves, their prior experiences, and their goals for upcoming internships.
 This information is then shared with sites to 'introduce' the student.
 Most required documentation for particular internships is stored in Acadaware so that students can access it at any time.
-Students receive training in using Acadaware during their first internship selection period and have opportunities to use it for all three years of the program.
+Students receive training in using Acadaware during their first semester and use it throughout all three years of the program.

 Quality clinical education is critical for effectively preparing our students to be competent physical therapists.
 Integral to this is the development of top-notch clinical education sites and clinical instructors.
-This page contains information for use by current clinical instructors, as well as for physical therapists who would like to become clinical instructors for Pacific.
+This page contains information for use by current clinical instructors and for physical therapists who would like to become clinical instructors for Pacific.

 Physical Therapist Clinical Performance Instrument (PT CPI)

 Pacific's School of Physical Therapy utilizes the APTA PT CPI to assess the student's performance during their clinical education experience.
-The PT CPI is available to both the clinical instructor and student via the web.
+The PT CPI is available to both the clinical instructor and student here.

 How to Use PT CPI Web